Michael Moehler

 Founding Director (Department Level): 2015-2020.

-With the support of three departments, two colleges, and the university, I established the PPE Program at Virginia Tech.
+With the support of three departments, two colleges, and the university, I founded the PPE Program at Virginia Tech.
 The program offers two genuinely interdisciplinary, research-driven undergraduate degree programs (a major and minor in PPE).
-I oversaw the design and governance approval process of the central courses of the PPE curriculum.
+I oversaw the design and governance approval process of the PPE curriculum.
 The PPE minor was one of the first Pathways Minors at Virginia Tech.

 The PPE degree programs allow students to study systematically some of the most important social, ethical, economic, and political problems that our contemporary societies face.
 The degree programs offer a highly interdisciplinary curriculum with distinct learning outcomes centered on an undergraduate research project.
 The programs prepare students to become leaders in the fast-changing, highly complex, and interdependent world in the 21st century.

-I served as Director of Undergraduate Studies for the PPE Program with full responsibilities for student advising and the pedagogy of the program.
+I served as Director of Undergraduate Studies for the PPE Program with full responsibility for student advising and the pedagogy of the program.
 In addition, as Program Director, I supervised several postdoctoral fellows, graduate student teaching assistants, and undergraduate student ambassadors.
 The PPE Program also hosted several research fellows and visiting researches.
-Administratively, the PPE undergraduate degree programs, which involve twelve departments in seven colleges across campus, are now under the purview of the Kellogg Center.
+The PPE undergraduate degree programs are now under the purview of the Kellogg Center.

 C. ADMINISTRATIVE SERVICE